sunnySKL/sunnySKL.github.io/_portfolio/portfolio-2.md

 The goal of the system is to digitally manage last-mile deliveries, package status tracking, customer requests, inventory management, and retail purchases, while ensuring data consistency and real-time visibility for stakeholders.

+## Package Workflow

+### 1. Package Submission and Quoting
+A package journey begins when a customer either submits package details online through their dashboard or visits a facility where a clerk assists them.
+The form collects sender and receiver information, package dimensions (size and weight), and the preferred shipping speed.

+Based on this information, the system calculates the postage, generates a unique tracking number, and displays a summary and shipping quote for the user to review before payment.

+---

+### 2. Payment and Initial Processing
+Once the customer or clerk confirms the package details and selects a payment method, the payment is processed.
+At this stage, the tracking number becomes active and is required when the package is physically handed over.

+Upon successful payment, the package status is set to "Processing" and an initial tracking history entry is created, indicating acceptance at the origin facility.
+If the package is dropped off in person, the clerk handles intake and storage procedures.

+---

+### 3. Inter-Facility Transport
+To move packages between facilities, a manager schedules a trip by selecting a destination facility and assigning a driver and vehicle.
+Packages located at the origin facility are then added to the trip.

+When a package is added to a trip, its status changes to "In Transit" and a loading event is recorded in the tracking history.
+The assigned driver transports the packages and views their trip details.
+Upon reaching the destination, the driver or manager marks the trip as completed.
+This updates the package status to reflect arrival at the new facility, updates its current location, and logs the arrival event in the tracking history.

+This process may repeat several times until the package arrives at the final destination facility.

+---

+### 4. Final Delivery
+At the final facility, a manager schedules a delivery route trip and adds the packages for delivery.
+The assigned delivery driver uses an interface to update the status of each package during their route.

+Packages are marked as "Delivered" or "Failed" with notes for unsuccessful attempts and, if required, delivery signatures.
+Each status update is recorded in the tracking history.

+After the delivery route is completed, any undelivered packages are automatically returned to the origin facility of that delivery trip.
+Their status is reverted to "Processing," and a return event is added to the tracking history.

 ## Project Screenshots

 ### Home Page